osism/documentation/source/operations/services/mariadb.rst

    $ docker start mariadb

-3. Start the rest of the nodes
+3. Start the rest of the nodes (one by one)

 .. code-block:: console